 Due to its size, you’re able to move this around at will, as it’s also quite a lightweight model.

 Whilst it’s not the ideal mini metal lathe to be used for industrial or larger professional applications, it can be easily moved thanks to its lighter than normal design.

-One of the best within the mini metal lathe category, it’s the small tasks where the SP2102 really comes into its element, especially for those who are turning as a hobby within their home workshop.
+One of the best within the mini metal lathe category, it’s the small tasks where the SP2102 really comes into its element, especially for those who are turning it into a hobby within their home workshop.